Freshwater Turtles of Australia

 Publisher: CSIRO Publishing

-- Reviews new information on the biology of Australian chelid turtles
+- Reviews the latest science on the biology of Australian chelid turtles

 Chapter 1: Australian freshwater turtles and Aboriginal culture

 Chapter 3: Snapping turtles